 Legal basis Regulation (EC) N° 1406/2002 as amended, Art.
-4 and 7 CA 1,201,037 PA 1,201,037 STAFF 0.5 AD, 1.75 AST, 3.5 CA Performance Indicators (PI) Result 2023 Target 2025 Events total number of meetings/workshops organised by EMSA per year 100 90 support total number of participants at EMSA meetings/workshops per year 4561 4000 Strategic priori ties Organisational identity In the provision of unique services, technical assistance and support to its refficient and green as an organisation both in internal processes and in the stakeholders.
+4 and 7 CA 1,201,037 PA 1,201,037 STAFF 0.5 AD, 1.75 AST, 3.5 CA Performance Indicators (PI) Result 2023 Target 2025 Events total number of meetings/workshops organised by EMSA per year 100 90 support total number of participants at EMSA meetings/workshops per year 4561 4000 Strategic priori ties Organisational identity In the provision of unique services, technical assistance and support to its main stakeholders, be even more efficient and green as an organisation both in internal processes and in the way it interacts with external stakeholders.
 Outputs 2025 1.
 Organ isation of missions for EMSA staff travelling for business purposes.
-2. Reimb sursement of mission costs to staff.

-- 3. Management of the framework contract with the EMSA travel agency. - 4.
-Advice and support to EMSA staff on different matters (visa, security, etc.), especially for those travelling to third - 5.
-Support the organisation of events/meetings (face-to-face, online and hybrid) in the Agency. - 6.
-Ensure state-of-the-art technical solutions for online and hybrid meetings. - 7.
-Ensure timely reimbursement of external participants to EMSA's events.
+2. Reimb ursement of mission costs to staff.
+3. Manag gement of the framework contract with the EMSA travel agency.
+4. Advice countr e and support to EMSA staff on different matters (visa, security, etc.), espec ies. ially for those trave lling to third 5.
+Suppo rt the organisation of events/meetings (face-to-face, online and hybrid) in th e Agency.
+6. Ensur e state-of-the-art technical solutions for online and hybrid meetings.
+7. Ensur e timely reimbursement of external participants to EMSA's events.
+Added value 20 25 TANGIBLE BENEFITS FOR STAKEHOLDERS Efficient perform ance in all support tasks contributes to and facilitates the execution of the a nnual work program nme of the